TheWidlarzGroup/rn-emoji-keyboard/docs/docs/contributions/workflow.md

 - Verify that linters and tests are passing.
 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
-- For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.
+- For pull requests that change the API or implementation, please discuss with maintainers first by opening an issue.